Mental Health support

 When children need additional support, perhaps due to events in their home life or difficulties at home, with friends or in school, the class teacher will ensure they make extra time for that child to chat informally about their thoughts and feelings.

 At times more support may be required.
 Mrs Barratt runs Drawing and Talking; a therapeutic approach sessions for both individual children and small groups, depending on a child's needs.
 These sessions take place for half an hour each week for 12 weeks and are carefully structured to enable children to work through their emotions using drawings and the imagination.
 In addition, she runs group therapy support that focuses on an emotion each week, again highly structured and including time to represent the emotion in art.
 Sandplay is another therapy run by Mrs Barratt; figures and objects chosen by the child are used to construct scenes and stories and through careful questioning, loss and conflict are explored and the child works through their own problems.

-Mrs Matthews, a teaching assistant, runs a form of lego therapy called Brick Club.
-This runs in blocks of one hour sessions for six weeks, but usually 12 sessions are needed.
+A form of lego therapy called Brick Club has run for several years in blocks of one hour sessions, sometimes for six weeks, but usually 12 sessions are needed.
 This therapeutic approach enables children to develop the communication skills to better prepare them to deal with conflict and to have strategies to communicate feelings verbally rather than resorting to physical means when they feel frustrated or angry.

 What our parents say...
 (Parent Questionnaire April 2021)